Phuket News: Snakes on the move in Kathu

 “The incident happened at about 11am yesterday.
 It only took us a few minutes to catch the python as it was moving very slowly after eating the chicken,” Mr Panthkorn explained.
 “We safely released it into a jungle far away.”

-In case of emergency snake sightings, people should call emergency services on 1669 or 199.
+In case of emergency snake sightings, people should call 1669 or 199.

 Be the first to comment.